MariaExtrella/QATestTheAgileMonkeys/README.md

 # Files of the package

 The test is built on three kind of files:

    - *.features: contain the steps of the tests.
-Some of them are callable and needed an input parameter, in the case of this parctice, it whould be a JSON field.
+Some of them are callable and need as input paramete a JSON field.
    - *.graphql: contain the queries and mutations graphql to send via POST to the graphql API.
-   - *.json: files with datas for the users and customers used in the tests.
+   - *.json: files with credentials of the admin user of the graphql API.
-   - *.java: the java file which contains the class that ran the karate test.
+   - *.java: contains the class that run the Karate test.